multiwavelength/gleam/README.md

    setup.
 What setups mean is entirely up to you.
 In general, you would use this level to capture differences between telescopes or instruments, such as the spectral resolution.
 The configuration parameters specified at this level supersede the the global configuration and the built-in defaults.
+Note that the setup name needs to match that in the corresponding sources.
-3. The per-source level allows you to customize the parameters for each and every source.
+3. The per-source level (named `sources`) allows you to customize the parameters for each and every source.
 While this can be very helpful to account for some particularly troublesome cases, it should be used sporadically both due to the associated typing burden as well as in the spirit of keeping the results comparable.
+The naming convention of the source should be in line with the input spectrum file, without the 'spec1d' and '.fits'.
+For example:
+   - Example source within sources: "Sample.Setup.Pointing.SourceNumber"

 The full structure of the configuration file is: